-Full sun, regular watering, and at least 8 to 10 feet of roaming space for their vines (unless you're growing a container cultivar).
-If you're a container gardener, use early cultivars and grow melons in containers that are at least 18 inches wide and deep.
-If you're a vertical farmer, remember that most growing cantaloupes (except small cultivars like Lil' Loupe') will need to be supported in slings or nylon sacks.
+- Full sun, regular watering, and at least 8 to 10 feet of roaming space for their vines (unless you’re growing a container cultivar).
+If you’re a container gardener, use early cultivars and grow melons in the right size containers (typically at least 18 inches wide and deep).
+If you’re a vertical farmer, remember that most growing cantaloupes (except small cultivars like Lil’ Loupe’) will need to be supported in slings or nylon sacks.

 If you jump through all the right hoops, you should be rewarded with a good 3 to 5 cantaloupe per plant (depending on variety).
 Harvest your melons when the stems start to crack, fruit smells sweet, and the rind color changes from a dull gray-green to a khaki-esque buff-yellow.

 Like most super-tasty garden fruits and vegetables, cantaloupe (and other melons) are easy pickins’ for a few different varieties of garden pests and diseases.
 To keep your cantaloupe growing throughout the season with minimal hassle, mind the following:

 - To protect against aphids, cucumber beetles, mites or other common melon-devouring garden pests, use row covers and hot caps to protect plants.
 Or, interplant with vegetables and plants that repel insects (like radishes, marigolds and allium) and work to attract good bugs to your garden.